Undergraduate Students Creating

 New Knowledge and Works

 The Undergraduate Research, Scholarship and Creative Activities (RSCA) program has been established to enable undergraduate students to experience the excitement of creating new knowledge or works.
-Learn more with the spring 2013 Newsletter.
+Learn more with the fall 2013 Newsletter.
 Like us on Facebook®.

 Yesterday, while visiting the New Paltz campus, the SUNY Chancellor was asked what she thought made New Paltz special among the 64 SUNY campuses.
 In response, she noted the faculty's scholarly accomplishments and the inclusion of undergraduates in these intellectual endeavors.
 I agree wholeheartedly with this perception of our campus and would like to recognize this year's RSCA Faculty Mentor awardee, Professor Michael Vargas (History).
 The RSCA program recognizes one faculty mentor each year and the decision is always made difficult by the exceptional quality of the nominees.
 Congratulations to Michael, our previous awardees, and all the mentors who make New Paltz special.